-Use this guide to safely remove and replace the battery from a Late 2020 MacBook Air (M1).
+Use this guide to replace the microphone array assembly in a Late 2020 MacBook Air (M1).

 To minimize risk of damage, turn on your MacBook and allow the battery to fully discharge before starting this procedure.
 A charged lithium-ion battery can be very dangerous if accidentally punctured.
 If your battery looks puffy or swollen, take extra precautions.